French tacos

 A French tacos (Note: Contrary to Spanish, French, and English conventions, the final S is generally present even in the singular form.) (/ˈtɑːkoʊs/, /ˈtækəʊs/; tacos français, /fr/, or commonly tacos (Note: The English phrase French tacos may also be used, even in France.)), Lyonese tacos (tacos lyonnais) or matelas (French for "mattress"), is a fast food dish which usually consists of a flour tortilla grilled and folded around a filling of French fries, cheese, and meat, among other deli ingredients.

 Description

-Despite the name, the French tacos has little to do with the taco and is more similar to a burrito or quesadilla.
+Despite the name, French tacos has little to do with the taco and is more similar to a burrito or quesadilla.
 French tacos has also been compared to the panini and the shawarma sandwich, and is similar to the California burrito.

 The tacos consists of a flour tortilla wrapped or folded in a rectangular shape around a filling which usually includes: